intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ```bash
 export PYSPARK_DRIVER_PYTHON='which python' # Do not set in yarn cluster modes.
 ```
-* Set the executor Python environment to the path in the Conda archive, since executors will use the Python interpreter in the conda archive.
+* Set the executor Python environment to the Python path in the Conda archive, since executors will use the Python interpreter in the conda archive.
 ```bash
 export PYSPARK_PYTHON=environment/bin/python
 ```
-* Set the `archives` argument to the path of the Conda archive, which will be upload to remote clusters(i.e. HDFS) and distributed between all executors.
+* Set the `archives` argument to the path of the Conda archive, which will be uploaded to remote clusters(i.e. HDFS) and distributed between executors.
 ```bash
 --archives environment.tar.gz#environment
 ```